CURRENT CRASH SITE SEARCHES

 RESEARCHING THE EXACT LOCATIONS OF THE FOLLOWING CRASH SITES

-1. 4 RCAF "Harvard" trainers that crashed in July 1944 between St. Francis Lake and SW of 4th
+1. 4 RCAF Finch trainers that crashed in July 1944 between St. Francis Lake and SW of 4th

 2. T-33A involved in a mid-air collision with an F-102 near Flagstaff Lake in 1959.